ribeaud/SWA/lectures/3/readme.md

 1. Write some tests for `FileQuoteList`
 1. `FileQuoteList` is file based.
 However, you would like to have the possibility to fetch the quotes from a database as well.
 How would you adapt the design to support both possibilities?
 1. Have a look at `RandomQuoteService`.
-Write some tests for `RandomQuoteService`.
+What could you say here if you have to write some tests for `RandomQuoteService`?
-1. Could we improve the design of `RandomQuoteService`?
+1. Improve the design of `RandomQuoteService` and write some tests for that class?
 1. Create a full-blown **REST** application using **Spring** framework.
 ]
 ???